Sharp isoperimetric comparison on non-collapsed spaces with lower Ricci bounds: Preliminaries

 With the help of the localization technique, we will be able to turn some estimates into one-dimensional comparison results for solutions of Riccati equations.
-We mention here the relevant result for our purposes.
+We introduce here the relevant notation for our purposes.